 This document is a protocol for a clinical research study sponsored by Masimo Corporation.
-The study will be conducted in compliance with all stipulations of this protocol, the conditions of IRB approval and applicable regulations including 21 CFR Part 50, 21 CFR Part 56, 21 CFR Part 812, ISO-14155, and International Conference on Harmonization E6 Good Clinical Practice (ICH GCP).
+The study will be conducted in compliance with all stipulations of this protocol, the conditions of IRB approval, 21 CFR Part 50, 21 CFR Part 56, 21 CFR Part 812, ISO-14155, and International Conference on Harmonization E6 Good Clinical Practice (ICH GCP).